ryansechrest/github-updater-demo/README.md

 ### 🔵 Author URI (Optional)

-Set the URL of your plugin author's website:
+Set the plugin author's website:

 ```
 Author URI: https://ryansechrest.com
 ```

-Will hyperlink author's name from up above.
+Will hyperlink author's name to the URL above.

 ### 🔵 Tested up to (Optional)

-Set the highest version of WordPress that your plugin was tested on:
+Set the highest version of WordPress that the plugin was tested on:

 ```
 Tested up to: 6.6.1